MicrosoftDocs/EMDocs/microsoft-365-enterprise/secure-email-recommended-policies.md

 |||No exempt users|True|Selected|
 |||Selected security groups|False|||

-### Mobile application management conditional access for Exchange online
+### Mobile application management conditional access for Exchange Online

 You must set a Conditional Access policy specifically for Exchange Online in the Intune Management portal to manage mobile apps.